profgaelle/profgaelle-website2020/content/publication/thomson2015/index.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "In *Vaccine*"
+publication = "In *Vaccine*,*34*(8), 1018-1024."
-publication_short = "In *Vaccine*"

 # Abstract and optional shortened version.
-abstract = "Suboptimal vaccine uptake in both childhood and adult immunisation programs limits their full potential impact on global health.
-A recent progress review of the Global Vaccine Action Plan stated that “countries should urgently identify barriers and bottlenecks and implement targeted approaches to increase and sustain coverage”.
-However, vaccination coverage may be determined by a complex mix of demographic, structural, social and behavioral factors.
-To develop a practical taxonomy to organise the myriad possible root causes of a gap in vaccination coverage rates, we performed a narrative review of the literature and tested whether all non-socio-demographic determinants of coverage could be organised into 4 dimensions: Access, Affordability, Awareness and Acceptance.
+abstract = "To develop a practical taxonomy to organise the myriad possible root causes of a gap in vaccination coverage rates, we performed a narrative review of the literature and tested whether all non-socio-demographic determinants of coverage could be organised into 4 dimensions: Access, Affordability, Awareness and Acceptance.
 Forty-three studies were reviewed, from which we identified 23 primary determinants of vaccination uptake.
-We identified a fifth domain, Activation, which captured interventions such as SMS reminders which effectively nudge people towards getting vaccinated.
-The 5As taxonomy captured all identified determinants of vaccine uptake.
-This intuitive taxonomy has already facilitated mutual understanding of the primary determinants of suboptimal coverage within inter-sectorial working groups, a first step towards them developing targeted and effective solutions." abstract_short = "To develop a practical taxonomy to organise the myriad possible root causes of a gap in vaccination coverage rates, we performed a narrative review of the literature and tested whether all non-socio-demographic determinants of coverage could be organised into 4 dimensions: Access, Affordability, Awareness and Acceptance."
+We identified a fifth domain, Activation, which captured interventions such as SMS reminders which effectively nudge people towards getting vaccinated."

 # Is this a selected publication? (true/false)
 featured = true